Cole Porter: WWI, Paris and marriage

 Marriage did not diminish Porter's taste for extravagant luxury.
 The Porter home on the rue Monsieur near Les Invalides was a palatial house with platinum wallpaper and chairs upholstered in zebra skin.
 In 1923, Porter came into an inheritance from his grandfather, and the Porters began living in rented palaces in Venice.
 He once hired the entire Ballets Russes to entertain his guests, and for a party at Ca' Rezzonico, which he rented for $4,000 a month ($ in current value), he hired 50 gondoliers to act as footmen and had a troupe of tightrope walkers perform in a blaze of lights.
 In the midst of this extravagant lifestyle, Porter continued to write songs with his wife's encouragement.

 Porter received few commissions for songs in the years immediately after his marriage.
 He had the occasional number interpolated into other writers' revues in Britain and the U.S. For a C. B. Cochran show in 1921, he had two successes with the comedy numbers "The Blue Boy Blues" and "Olga, Come Back to the Volga".
 In 1923, in collaboration with Gerald Murphy, he composed a short ballet, originally titled Landed and then Within the Quota, satirically depicting the adventures of an immigrant to America who becomes a film star.
 The work, written for the Ballets suédois, lasts about 16 minutes.
 It was orchestrated by Charles Koechlin and shared the same opening night as Milhaud's La création du monde.
 Porter's work was one of the earliest symphonic jazz-based compositions, predating George Gershwin's Rhapsody in Blue by four months, and was well received by both French and American reviewers after its premiere at the Théâtre des Champs-Élysées in October 1923.

-After a successful New York performance the following month, the Ballets suédois toured the work in the U.S., performing it 69 times.
+The next month, the Ballets suédois toured the work in the U.S., performing it 69 times.
+Reviews of the inaugural performance in New York were mixed; critics found the work to be too much like Milhaud and not American enough.
 A year later the company disbanded, and the score was lost until it was reconstructed from Porter's and Koechlin's manuscripts between 1966 and 1990, with help from Milhaud and others.
-Porter had less success with his work on The Greenwich Village Follies (1924).
+Porter had even less success with his work on The Greenwich Village Follies (1924).
 He wrote most of the original score, but his songs were gradually dropped during the Broadway run, and by the time of the post-Broadway tour in 1925, all his numbers had been deleted.
-Frustrated by the public response to most of his work, Porter nearly gave up songwriting as a career, although he continued to compose songs for friends and perform at private parties.
+Frustrated by the public response to these works, Porter nearly gave up songwriting as a career, although he continued to compose songs for friends and perform at private parties.